African American Women in Pharmacy Firsts

 first African American female pharmacist to run for political office in the state of New York and the U.S. She ran as a Republican for New York State Assembly 19th District.

-Mozella Esther Williams
+Mozella Esther Lewis

 was first African American female to be selected as the recipient of the Lehn & Fink Medal for publishing the first comprehensive study about black pharmacists.

 first known African American female to graduate from the University of California (Berkeley) College of Pharmacy.

 first known African American female to graduate from the City College of Detroit College of Pharmacy (later became Wayne State University).

 Olive D. Crosthwait

 one of the first African-American female pharmacist insurance entrepreneurs.
 She was the co-founder of the Jackson Mutual Life Insurance Company and the Chicago Insurance Association.

 among the first African American female pharmacists drug store owners in Cincinnati, Ohio.

 Gwendolyn Wilson Fowler